Professional Guidelines

 International Council of Museums (ICOM)

-ICOM Code of Ethics for Museums (as revised in 2004)
+ICOM Code of Ethics for Museums (as revised 2004)

 J. Paul Getty Museum